 Never having spent any time in Paradise Falls, my landmark for finding climbs was Fists of Fury (5.12c), a seriously serious roof crack that is one hell of a climb.
 We had to hike a ways to find it.
 I don’t call many things or people in this life “badass” (Indiana Jones is badass.
 Han Solo is badass.
 Buffy the Vampire Slayer is badass.)
 But Fists of Fury is a BADASS MOTHER LOVING route, period.

 I had rigged a line to take photographs in the later part of the day.
 When we finished up, I rapped down and had already decided it was too late to start.
 Then Kenzi got me psyched again and before I knew it, I’d tied into a rope and began racking up as dark started in.
-Armed with a headlamp and some big cams, I made my way up the first 15 feet.
-Just the START of the climb felt full on and I had to work the moves and the gear up to and over the lip, then down aid my pieces, and come down before packing up for the night.
-Though I am feeling worked, I’m also feeling a little bit more confident in the beginning moves and will be back, without a doubt.
+Armed with a headlamp and some big cams, I made my way up the first fifteen feet.
+Just the START of the climb felt full on and I had to work the moves and the gear up to and over the lip.
+Admitting defeat, I then down aided all of my pieces.
+Though I was worked, I’m also feeling a little bit more confident in the beginning moves and will be back, without a doubt.
 My fists are ready…and furious.

 Kirk Brode, who has become one of my favorite people in the south, sent me a surprise text that day.
 He told me that Misty Mountain would like me to wear their harnesses—and would I be down to be filmed climbing at Twall within the next few days?
 My answer was an immediate “hell yes!”